carljohnsen/duplicati-blogpost/25-03-24-5728-restore-rework/restore_opt.md

 ![Results for the large dataset on MacBook](benchmark/figures/macbook_large.png)

 Where we see a speedup of 1.94x on average.
-And for completeness, we also show the plots for all of the other machines, where the most performant run was the AMD 7975WX on the medium dataset with a speedup of 8.65x on average:
+For completeness, we also show the plots for all of the other machines, where the most performant run was the AMD 7975WX on the medium dataset with a speedup of 8.65x on average:

 ![Results for the benchmark on 7975WX](benchmark/figures/threadripper02_all.png)